sentinel-official/docs/docs/dvpn-cli/commands/list.md

 # Commands

-This section describes the commands available from `sentinel-dvpncli`, the command line interface that connects a running `sentinel-dvpncli` process.
+This section describes the commands available from `sentinel-dvpncli`, the command line interface for the Sentinel dVPN network.

 ### `connect`